ericxing19/AMLS_23_24_SN23084017/README.md

 # AMLS_assignment23_24-

-This is a ucl project completed by ruowei xing
+This is a ucl project completed by SN: 23084017

 You must install all the packages referred to below: numpy,